#51 - What is a Hydrant Pressure Test?

-In the event of a fire emergency, reliable sources of water are essential.
+Reliable sources of water are essential in a fire emergency.
 Hydrant pressure tests ensure this reliability by determining the pressure and rate of flow at any point in a city’s water distribution system.
-This is accomplished through measuring static (non-flowing) and residual (flowing) pressure, as well rate of discharge (GPM) of each fire hydrant.
+This is accomplished by measuring static (non-flowing) and residual (flowing) pressure, as well the rate of discharge in gallons per minute (GPM) of each fire hydrant.
 Read on as we describe why hydrant pressures tests are important, who performs them, and how they’re carried out.

 Why are hydrant pressure tests important?

-As previously mentioned, these hydrant pressure tests ensure the performance of a city’s water distribution system.
-The data that is collected during these tests is used for several important things.
-First, it leads to discoveries of heavy pipe-wall deposits because reduced rates of flow often stem from issues with infrastructure.
+Hydrant pressure tests ensure the performance of a city’s water distribution system.
+The data that is collected during these tests are used for several important things.
+First, this information leads to discoveries of heavy pipe-wall deposits in the system, because reduced rates of flow often stem from issues with blockage and other infrastructure problems.
 Second, this data is vital for properly constructing fire sprinkler systems for commercial and residential structures.
-Incorrect readings can lead to underdeveloped systems which then require additional fire pumps or expensive overhaul of pipe fitting.
+Incorrect water supply pressure and flow readings can lead to underdeveloped systems which then require additional fire pumps or an expensive overhaul of pipe fitting.

 Who performs them?

-Hydrant pressure tests are carried out by city officials and professional contractors; typically every five years a city tests their distribution system.
+Hydrant pressure tests are carried out by city officials and professional contractors; a city typically tests their distribution system every five years.
 They follow strict guidelines and regulations set by the National Fire Protection Association (NFPA) when gathering data.
-The same personnel, when finished, then mark the fire hydrants using a color coding system, as demonstrated in the table below.
-The color system is an efficient way to notify fire departments of the water supply’s strength.
-These hydrants are categorized according to their flow’s GPM (gallons per minute), as illustrated in the table below:
+Testers then mark the fire hydrants using a color coding system when they’re finished.
+The color system is an efficient way to notify fire departments of the water supply’s strength and hydrants are categorized according to GPM of their flow, as illustrated below:

 Conducting a hydrant pressure test

-Before beginning the test, you’re going to need several pieces of equipment.
-The first is a hand-held Pitot gauge.
-This instrument is what you will use to take pressure and rate of flow readings.
-You will also want to have an outlet-nozzle cap that’s outfitted with a pressure gauge; it goes right onto the residual hydrant.
-It is important to measure the inside diameter of each flow hydrant’s outlet nozzle, and to do that you’ll want to have a ruler on-site as well.
-Finally, a hydrant wrench is required to operate residual hydrant and flow hydrants.
+Before beginning the test, a life safety professional needs several pieces of equipment.
+The first is a hand-held pitot gauge.
+This instrument is used to take pressure and rate-of-flow readings.
+An outlet-nozzle cap that’s outfitted with a pressure gauge which goes right onto the residual hydrant is another key tool.
+It’s also important to measure the inside diameter of each flow hydrant’s outlet nozzle, and a simple ruler can accomplish this task.
+Finally, a hydrant wrench is required to access hydrants to take residual and flow readings.

-Provided below are 8 highly useful steps for executing a single-hydrant pressure test:
+Here are 8 useful steps for executing a single-hydrant pressure test:

-1. Determine test area by picking a hydrant downstream and closest to the building’s supply line for pressure readings
+- Determine the test area by picking a hydrant that’s downstream of and closest to the building’s supply line for pressure readings.

-2. Next, select a hydrant further downstream as your secondary flowing hydrant to provide pitot readings
+- Next, select a hydrant further downstream as a secondary flowing hydrant to provide pitot readings.

-3. Remove the nozzle cap of the pressure hydrant and add pressure gauge to its outlet
+- Remove the nozzle cap of the pressure hydrant and add the pressure gauge to its outlet.

-4. Open its valve completely and gather static pressure reading (Water should not be flowing)
+- Open its valve completely and gather static pressure reading (Water should not be flowing).

-5. Then, open the flowing hydrant’s valve.
-Always being cautious of nearby obstacles and traffic.
+- Then, open the flowing hydrant’s valve.
+Always be cautious of nearby obstacles and traffic.
 A diffuser may be useful.

-6. After 30 seconds of steady flow and the pressure needle stabilizes, record the residual pressure from the hydrant’s pressure gauge.
+- After 30 seconds of steady flow and when the pressure needle stabilizes, record the residual pressure from the hydrant’s pressure gauge.

-7. Following that, use a Pitot gauge to measure rate of discharge
+- Following that, use a Pitot gauge to measure the rate of discharge

-A critical piece of equipment required for a hydrant flow test is the Pitot gauge.
-For a detailed introduction to the Pitot gauge, continue on.
-When purchasing a pitot gauge to meet your job it’s important to consider several things.
-The working conditions that come with using a Pitot gauge, make positive grip a must.
-It is important to make sure it is light, but firm in your grip.
-A rotating pitot gauge can also make it easier to read measurements, and quick disconnect fitting make draining the system much faster.
+A pitot gauge is a critical piece of equipment for a hydrant flow test.
+When purchasing one to do the job correctly, it’s important to consider several things.
+Given the wet working conditions while using a pitot gauge, it should have a handle with a good grip.
+Make sure it can be held in a light but firm grasp while executing a test.
+A rotating pitot gauge can also make it easier to read measurements, and a quick disconnect fitting makes draining the system much faster.

-QRFS offers a wide selection of Pitot gauges.
-Our gauges come with all the aforementioned features and more!
-From our Inspector’s Choice Pitot gauge, which weighs only 14 ounces and features a 360-degree rotating N.I.S.T. –certified Ashcroft gauge, to our Pitot tube and gauge kit, you can’t go wrong.
-Visit us today and start browsing.
+QRFS pitot gauges come with all the aforementioned features and more!
+Our Inspector’s Choice Pitot gauge weighs only 14 ounces and features a 360-degree rotating, NIST–certified Ashcroft gauge and our pitot gauge parts and accessories include blades, handles, and quick-disconnect fittings.